EspressoSystems/orbit-actions/scripts/foundry/contract-upgrades/v3.1.0/README.md

 $ cast call $SequencerInboxProxyAddress "espressoTEEVerifier()" --rpc-url $PARENT_CHAIN_RPC_URL
 ```

-The `isDelayBufferable` should be set to `false` for EspressoIntegration.
+The `isDelayBufferable` field should be set to `false` for EspressoIntegration.

 5. Setup .env in project root, make sure `CONFIG_NETWORK_NAME=custom`.